Brazil minister fires analyst who opposed unauthorized wood exports

 By Jake Spring

-BRASILIA, April 6 (Reuters) - Brazil's Environment Minister Ricardo Salles has dismissed a senior analyst who opposed rescinding environmental authorizations for wood exports, according to a notice published in the official government gazette on Monday.
+BRASILIA, April 6 (Reuters) - Brazil's Environment Minister Ricardo Salles has dismissed a government analyst who opposed relaxing environmental review of wood exports, an official notice said on Monday, after thousands of shipments from the Amazon bypassed required approvals over the past year.

 Reuters reported last month that Brazil had exported thousands of shipments of wood from an Amazonian port over the past year without authorization from the federal environment agency Ibama.